slsa-framework/slsa/docs/get-started.md

                     </p>
                     <p class="h4 font-bold mb-6">Steps</p>
                     <ul class="list-decimal mt-6 mb-10 pl-6">
-                        <li>If you don't already use a build service or CI/CD, we recommend you set one up.
-This is not strictly required but it makes the following steps easier and is needed for higher levels.
-Consider using a service that is supported in the next step.</li>
+                        <li>If you don't already use a build service or CI/CD, we recommend you adopt one of the systems listed under SLSA 2 or SLSA 3.
+This is not strictly required for SLSA 1, but it makes the following steps easier and will be needed for higher SLSA levels.
+This is not strictly required but it makes the following steps easier and is needed for higher levels.</li>
                         <li>Generate <a href="provenance">provenance</a> during your build.
 The <a href="#tools">tools</a> below might be useful.
 If your build service is not listed there, consider creating a plugin to generate provenance.
                         <li>Make the provenance available to your consumers.
 We don't yet have a standard convention for this.
 Best practises will develop as SLSA becomes more popular and we get more experience.</li>
                         <li>You’re Level 1!
 Add the <a href="images/SLSA-Badge-full-level1.svg">SLSA Level 1 badge</a> to your project's readme.</li>